SolomonHD/online-investigators-guide/README.md

 # Online Investigators Guide

-Online Investigators Guide provides researchers information on how to navigate their research by two ways.
-The first way is to give the researchers an unfiltered view of the PI Handbook.
-In this view the researchers will have full access to the entire PI Handbook and it is up to the researchers to to figure out what sections applies to their research.
-The second way is to give the researchers an filtered view of the PI Handbook, which is tailored to their research.
+Online Investigators Guide provides researchers information on how to navigate thru the steps of their research by two ways.
+The first way is to give the researchers an unfiltered view of the Online Investigators Guide.
+In this view the researchers will have full access to the entire Online Investigators Guide and it is up to the researchers to to figure out what sections applies to their research.
+The second way is to give the researchers an filtered view of the Online Investigators Guide, which is tailored to their research.
 In order to generate this view, researchers must login with their net-id/password and answer a survey.
 Once the survey has been completed, an filtered view will be created and saved.
 This view will have all of the necessary steps required for the researchers to follow to complete their research.